Table of Contents

 When to take Medohar Guggul?

 It is an anti-obesity formula and used to reduce weight in obese person.
-This should be taken twice or thrice a day with lukewarm water in dose of 4 tablets per day (safest dose for most people).
+This should be taken twice or thrice a day with lukewarm water in a dose of 4 tablets per day (safest dose for most people).

 Either take 2 tables one-hour breakfast and dinner or take 1 tablet after breakfast, lunch and dinner.